tkleisas/thuvu/README.md

 <img src="images/thuvu.png" width="300" alt="T.H.U.V.U.
 Logo">

 ## Why this exists
-I vibe-coded this agent in a few hours in order to better understand the mechanics of AI agents and see how far can I go by using local LLMs.
+I vibe-coded this agent in a few hours using mainly ChatGPT 5 in order to better understand the mechanics of AI agents and see how far can I go by using local LLMs.
 I did this because I was disappointed by the current state of the cli tools that use local LLMs and I wanted to create a simple agent that can use tools and chat with the user.
 Obviously, the inspiration for this project is Claude Code and Gemini CLI.
 But I want to be able to run it locally,